Michael Scisco | Conservation Director

 wave

-michael sciscoMichael manages our land conservation program.
+michael sciscoMichael is a trusted expert contractor that manages our land conservation program.
 He has spent over 15 years in the non-profit land conservation industry with another 10 years working as a consultant to private landowners for conservation and natural resource management strategies.

 Michael is a licensed real estate professional with over 12 years’ experience transacting farm, ranch, and conservation lands.
 In addition to his work in land conservation and real estate, he also has nearly 20 years’ experience in geospatial technologies with an emphasis on land and community planning.
 He has worked to conserve directly and in partnership over 200,000 acres of land in Texas, New Mexico, Arizona, Alabama, South Carolina, Tennessee, Kentucky, and North Carolina.